sprochford/mp3_metadata_extractor/README.md

 This Python script extracts ID3 metadata from MP3 files and saves it to:

 * A CSV file.
-* An Excel spreadsheet with separate sheets for each album and an "All Songs" sheet.
+* An Excel spreadsheet with separate tabs for each album and an "All Songs" sheet.

 ## Features